SenorPete/blackfriday/README.md

 # blackfriday

-Analyzed the Black Friday sales of the Tri-State region for the year 2016 and visualized it on plotly map by using 3 variables i.e Furniture, Apparels and Electronics in Python.
+Analyzed dataset from kaggle to find out which items are sold most during the Black Friday sale categorized by gender in the Tri-State Region.
+Data manipulated using pandas, performed EDA on the categorical data using Matplotlib, Seaborn, Plotly & Cufflinks library.
+Found out Apparels being the most sold items amongst 3 states between the age group of 0-17 & 51-55 in females.